So you’ve got a killer startup idea. Now you need to write an equally killer business plan.

 Let’s be real.
 The vast majority of startup teams probably aren’t stacked with Harvard and Stanford grads.
 But the thing to home in on is how the prior experience listed speaks directly to how it qualifies that team member’s current position.

 The word of the day here is relevancy.
-If it’s not relevant, you probably don’t need to include it in your plan.
+If it’s not relevant, you probably don’t need to include it in your business plan.

 The ask!
 This is where you come out and, you guessed it, ask your investors point blank how much money you need to move your business forward, what specific milestones their investment will allow you to reach, how you’ll allocate the capital you secure, and what the investor will get in exchange for their investment.